 It would be fair to say that over the previous CRMP the main driver for change across the whole of the public sector was financial austerity.
-However, as we prepare for this CRMP, the challenges have become more complex in nature.
+However, the challenges have become more complex in nature.
 For example, throughout 2019 the threat of leaving the European Union without a deal led the Service to undertaking extensive contingency planning together with our Local Resilience Forum (LRF) partners.
-This planning may still need to be revisited in 2020, if Brexit happens with or without a deal.
-In addition, societal changes are making the recruitment and retention of On-Call firefighters (who exclusively staff 31 of our 41 frontline fire engines1 and a number of our special appliances) more challenging as people struggle to balance their work and home life commitments with living in largely rural communities.
+This planning may still need to be revisited post-Brexit.
+In addition, societal changes are making the recruitment and retention of On-Call firefighters1 more challenging as people struggle to balance their work and home life commitments with living in largely rural communities.